marmottatonante/SafeC/README.md

-# SafePointer
+# SafeC
-A safe pointer type and library for C.
+A library introducing memory-safe and thread-safe types and helper functions for C.